 Physical part

-A possible solution to the SHM physical part [67] will be made up of a wired Sensor network characterized by two types of piezoelectric accelerometer sensors (Integrated Electronic Piezoelectric—IEPE): KS48C-MMF with voltage sensitivity of 1 V/g and measurement range of ± 6 g; KB12VD-MMF with voltage sensitivity if 10 V/g and measurement range of ± 0.6 g.
-The data recorded with the sensors are acquired by gateway to be sent to a remote control and service room [68], [69], where they will be analyzed and compared to the results obtained by the FEM model in order to obtain the value of the displacement of control point (umax).
+A possible solution to the SHM physical part [67] involves a wired sensor network characterised by two types of piezoelectric accelerometer sensor (Integrated Electronic Piezoelectric—IEPE): a KS48C-MMF with a voltage sensitivity of 1 V/g and a measurement range of ± 6 g, and a KB12VD-MMF with a voltage sensitivity of 10 V/g and a measurement range of ± 0.6 g.
+The data recorded with the sensors are acquired via a gateway to be sent to a remote control and service room [68], [69], where they will be analysed and compared to the results obtained via the finite elements model (FEM) in order to obtain the value of the control point displacement (umax).

 Cyber part

-Nowadays, natural Computing is employed to automate the monitoring processes so as to reduce errors owing to human decisions.
-Possible sources of errors are identified by means of a sensitivity analysis of the parameters used in the dynamic models.
-Nature-inspired algorithms are adopted to ensure convergent solutions to the problems in a local context, with specific attention to the suitability of the solutions in constraints problems such as the optimal sensor placement (OSP) and model-based Damage Identification (DI).
-Specifically, when the DI-strategies are used, it is possible to assess damage parameters from alterations in the elastic-mechanical properties of the structural system by solving the inverse problem of the system analyzed [70]-[73].
+Nowadays, natural computing is employed to automate the monitoring processes so as to reduce human error.
+Here, the possible sources of error are identified via a sensitivity analysis of the parameters used in the dynamic models.
+Meanwhile, nature-inspired algorithms are adopted to ensure convergent solutions to the problems in a local context, with specific attention paid to the suitability of the solutions to constraints problems, such as optimal sensor placement (OSP) and model-based damage identification (DI).
+Specifically, when the DI strategies are used, it is possible to assess specific damage parameters from alterations in the elastic-mechanical properties of the structural system by solving the inverse problem of the system analysed [70]-[73].

-Vibration-based methods permit initial individuation of damage by means of measurements of dynamic properties.
-They concern the changes in mass, damping and rigidity of the system, determined through the analysis of natural frequencies by employing accelerometers [74]-[75].
+Vibration-based methods allow for the initial individuation of damage by means of dynamic property measurements.
+These methods relate to the changes in the mass, damping, and rigidity of the system, determined through the analysis of natural frequencies using accelerometers [74]-[75].

 Conclusions

-The pushover analyses effected for several configurations of 2- to 3-storey BTs show some important results.
-Firstly, the safety index which always reaches values more significant than one in the case of 2-storey buildings, whereas the reliability condition is seldom not satisfied with the 3-storey buildings.
-An index reduction is also noted from buildings with a regular plan compared to those with an irregular one.
-The performance decay is owing to weaker mechanical properties of the calculation model, such as the type of masonry and the flexural strength of the floors, as can be foreseen.
-The increase in the storey-height, as well as the percentage of openings in the main façade, led to adverse effects on seismic safety.
-Still, the index tends to analogous values no matter what the structural properties of the model.
+The pushover analyses conducted in relation to various configurations of two- and three-storey BTs returned some important results.
+First, the safety index always demonstrated values more significant than 1 in the case of two-storey buildings, while the reliability condition was rarely not satisfied with the three-storey buildings.
+An index reduction was also noted with the buildings with a regular plan compared to those with an irregular plan.
+As could be expected, the performance decay was due to the weaker mechanical properties of the calculation model, such as the type of masonry and the flexural strength of the floors.
+The increase in the storey height, as well as the percentage of openings in the main façade, led to adverse effects on the seismic safety.
+However, the index tended toward analogous values regardless of the structural properties of the model.